 - Works of art and historical items for museum and public display;

 - Published books, maps, periodicals, newspapers, and technical pamphlets, on-line library cataloging and other services, and bibliographic library services through consortiums;

 - Regulated utility services;

 - Trial use or testing specific items for suitability;

 - Print, electronic, broadcast and/or other media advertising.

-- Support services only available from the actual manufacturer or service provider for existing systems.
+- Support services only available from the actual manufacturer or service provider for

 Examples include software or copier agreements, or suppliers such as Blackboard (course management system, BearPass card system), Simplex-Grinnell (security access system), SunGard Banner (ERP), or Time Management (work management system), Johnson Controls, Incorporated (energy efficiency improvement systems).

 - Fees for Intercollegiate Athletics, e.g., conference membership dues, game guarantees, et cetera.